 Dispensation from Mass Ends:

 Bishop Daly has announced that the Bishops of Washington have decided that the general dispensation from the obligation to attend Mass on Sundays and Holy Days of Obligation is no longer necessary.
 The obligation to attend Mass is to be reinstated with the Vigil Mass for Corpus Christi in June 5th..
-He has likewise advised that all fully vaccinated persons need not wear a mask unless they prefer to do so; and, that those who choose not to get the vaccination must continue to wear a mask when is groups.
+As you have heard by now, Governor Jay Inslee has announced a statewide indoor mask mandate for individuals without regard to his or her vaccination status.
+The mandate becomes effective on Monday, August 23 and applies to indoor activities including parish events such as the celebration of Mass.
+Everyone attending Mass must wear a mask.
 Please arrive for Mass 15 minutes early.

 Mass times are at: